chriskk/dotfiles/README.md

 dotfiles $ chsh -s /bin/zsh
 ```

+Zsh plugins and themes are installed via Antigen.
+Edit `zshrc` to add, remove or to change them.

 Run the installation script, which will symlink the dot files.
 Existing symlinked dot files are not touched.

 ```